 (b) Have a zipper system that is sufficiently tight to prevent the release of dangerous quantities of asbestos fibres during carriage.
 Laced or flapped fasteners are not authorized.

 The [load compartment] shall have rigid metal walls of sufficient strength for its intended use.
 The walls must be sufficiently high to completely contain the container-bag.
-Provided the container-bag offers similar protection, the sheeting of the wagon/vehicle can be omitted when using the VC1 provision.
+Provided the container-bag offers similar protection, the sheeting of the vehicle can be omitted when using the VC1 provision.

 Objects contaminated with free asbestos from damaged structures or buildings, as well as construction site waste contaminated with free asbestos from demolished or rehabilitated structures or buildings as mentioned in special provision 678 (b) (iii), (iv) and (v), shall be carried in a container-bag placed inside a second container-bag of the same type.
 The total mass of the contained waste shall not exceed 7 tons.